Bluefire2/EZPB/README.md

 # EZ-PB
---add high-level description here--

-This package allows you to run multiple chains on a series of alignment files, sequentially.
-What this means is that the alignment files are queued up, and as soon as one has finished processing, the next alignment chains start running.

-Of course, technically no chain is ever "finished": if left alone, it will run forever.
-This is an important feature of EZ-PB: it automatically detects if and when a set of chains converges and stops them, starting the next set.
+Gene tree summary methods are increasingly used to study difficult phylogenetic questions that may be caused by incomplete lineage sorting.
+Popular programs, such as [ASTRAL](https://github.com/smirarab/ASTRAL) or [ASTRID](https://github.com/pranjalv123/ASTRID), can efficiently summarize large number of individual gene trees to species phylogenies.
+The used gene trees are most conveniently calculated with ML methods, such as [RAxML](https://github.com/stamatak/standard-RAxML) or [IQ-Tree](https://github.com/Cibiv/IQ-TREE).
+However, there is reason to believe that gene trees obtained from Bayesian Inference are favourable, but they are more challenging to compute.

+EZ-PB facilitates the calculation of individual gene trees with the Bayesian package [PhyloBayes](https://github.com/bayesiancook/phylobayes), and its great mixture models.
+Background on PhyloBayes and its great mixture models can be found on the [developers's website](http://www.atgc-montpellier.fr/phylobayes/) and the [Bayesian Kitchen Blog](http://bayesiancook.blogspot.com/).

+EZ-PB is an easy-to-use Python wrapper around the PhyloBayes package.
+As such, EZ-PB does not reconstruct phylogenies itself, but executes the parallel version of [PhyloBayes](https://github.com/bayesiancook/pbmpi) and its diagnostic tools according to specified parameters.
+Therefore, anyone using EZ-PB must primarily cite the [PhyloBayes authors research](http://www.atgc-montpellier.fr/phylobayes/paper.php).
+Briefly, EZ-PB executes the following tasks sequentially on each alignment in a set folder:

+      (1) Execute a desired number of chains.

+      (2) Automatically check for sufficient sampling and convergence between chains.
 Convergence criteria are based on the log likelihood effective size, the relative difference in log likelihood, and the maximum difference.
-Once all of the criteria are satisfied, Phyl-o-matic stops the chains.
-If the chains get to a certain length (the maximum number of generations) without converging, Phyl-o-matic also stops them, in order to prevent any set of chains from running for too long.
-All of these thresholds can be configured.
+Once all of the criteria are satisfied, EZ-PB stops the chains.
+If chains exceed a certain specified length (the maximum number of generations) without converging, EZ-PB terminates them, in order to prevent any set of chains from running overly too long.
+All thresholds can be configured.

+      (3) Name and organize ‘good’ and ‘bad’ consensus trees and associated analyses files, based upon convergence criteria of the respective chains.
+Once the above mentioned tasks are completed for a given alignment, the next alignment chains start running.

+       (4) Summarize the results in a spreadsheet.

 ## Installation